 The mascot was the well-known 'Phibber'...what do you mean you've never heard of him?!

-The frog appeared in Series 9 of 'Noel's House Party' and Noel perhaps thought his green chum could bring as much success as his pink and yellow friend...he didn't!
+The puppet appeared in Series 8 of 'Noel's House Party' in the 'My Little Friend' segment along with Waffle the Squirrel (voiced respectively by Noel Edmonds and Barry Killerby), as well as presenting alongside Noel.
+He perhaps thought his green chum could bring as much success as his pink and yellow friend...he didn't!

-The park featured a soft play area, called 'Phibber's Phamily Tree', two mini golf courses and a train line to enjoy to scenery.
+The park featured a soft play area, called 'Phibber's Phamily Tree', two mini golf courses and a train line to enjoy the scenery of the botanical gardens.

 The joke was that visitors would be 'Gotcha'd', with empty cages instead of promised wildlife, and a pile of sticks representing a stick insect.
 The public didn't find the joke as funny as they did on TV, so after opening on 11th July 1996, the park closed its doors only two months later.

 "It was a Gotcha but it's not funny, especially when you've paid £4.85 to get in.
 Kids couldn't see the funny side."